Skip to main content

 4 mentions Positive Neutral Negative

 The game offers some replayability through different hero abilities, making it a worthwhile purchase at its low price.
-However, players feel that it is not essential to buy immediately and can wait for a sale to get it at an even cheaper price.
+However, players feel that waiting for a sale might be a better option, as the overall experience may not be significantly enhanced by replaying.

 • “Overall, it's a cheap game that has replay value.”